 That way I worked as a Technical Director on movies like The Jungle Book by John Favreau, Valerian from Luc Besson, The War of the Planet of the Apes or Big Friendly Giant (BFG) directed by Steven Spielberg, among some others (you can see my Imdb credits here).
 I reached the goal I was dreaming for way too soon.
 That's why after that I came back home to work on smaller projects and be with my family.

 I worked a little on cute Pocoyo and then I created a company called Virtual Method Studio with my partner where I tried to work on my own courses and projects.
 This way I became an expert on scripting in Maya and other 3d softwares, teaching different courses on very specific areas like UI programming, efficiency, and such, at PlanetaCG (for now only in spanish), and in U-Tad university.

 Then I started to learn about the videogame industry after different attempts through all my life, this time using Unreal and Unity, and started a more advanced Graphics Engineering career at Simumak, where I got proficent at efficiency, VR and my mathematical side, developing a framework for simulating soil modificadion by industrial machinery such as gigantic excavators built on mechanical platforms and VR.

-Right now I'm working part-time on mi daily job and at the same time working on WaveMaker, my asset for simulating water realtime for Unity, and improving even more my mathematical and graphics knowlege, and becoming an expert Graphics Engineer as well as a Technical Artist.
+Right now I'm working as a freelancer, creating tools and learning resources.
+My most important project for now is WaveMaker, my asset for simulating a fluid surface in realtime for Unity, and improving even more my mathematical and graphics knowlege.
+I'd like to become a good Graphics Programmer as well as a Technical Artist.
 Let's see how it goes.

 I find amusement at learning new things, mixing it all and teaching others how to achieve it.
 Hopefully you're one of them.

 Thanks for taking the interest of reading this.